WASdev/sample.voice.gateway/soe/python/README.md

 3. Yes it is
 4. Baseball
 5. I want to use my checking account
-6. I wan to pay two hundred dollars
+6. I want to pay two hundred dollars
 7. Thank you
 8. What is the balance of my checking account
 9. Thank you.